Inclusionary Housing Overlay District (IZ-O)

 No. In 2019, with the partnership of District 7 Councilwoman, Deb Gross, and Lawrenceville community organizations, the City piloted the Inclusionary Housing Interim Planning Overlay District (IPOD-6) in Lawrenceville.
 This IPOD was a temporary tool to ensure that the neighborhood would continue to be one of choice for people with a variety of incomes.
-Since its adoption in September of 2019, the IPOD-6 has been responsible for the creation of 40 units of affordably priced housing.
+Since its adoption in September 2019, the IPOD-6 has been responsible for the creation of 40 affordably priced housing units.

-Additionally, Pittsburgh already has incentivized inclusionary zoning in its Uptown and Riverfront neighborhoods.
-In these districts, developers in these areas can increase building height or proximity to the riverfront by including affordable dwelling units.
+Additionally, Pittsburgh has incentivized inclusionary zoning in its Uptown and Riverfront neighborhoods.
+In these districts, developers can increase building height or build closer to the river by including affordably priced dwelling units.

-What projects in Lawrenceville would be affected by Inclusionary Zoning?
+What projects in Bloomfield and Polish Hill would be affected by the Inclusionary Housing Overlay District?

-Inclusionary Zoning would apply to new construction or major renovation of projects that include 20 or more residential units for sale or for rent.
-It would not apply to renovation or construction of single-family homes.
+The IZ-O would apply to new construction or major renovation of projects that include 20 or more residential units for sale or for rent.
+It would not apply to one-time renovation or construction of single-family homes.
 It would also not apply to renovation or construction of buildings with fewer than 20 residential units.